alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 ## GitHub

-Github Actions is a very powerful tool to create a great process CI/CD.
-You can use public machines offered by GitHub or self-hosted runners in order to run test automatically.
+Github Actions is a very powerful tool for creating a great process CI/CD.
+You can use public machines offered by GitHub or self-hosted runners in order to run tests automatically.
 We are using Github Actions to build and test our applications.
 You can see our workflows for AltTester Unity SDK [here](https://github.com/alttester/AltTester-Unity-SDK/tree/development/.github/workflows).

 **Some useful links to create your workflows:**
   - [GitHub Action documentation](https://docs.github.com/en/actions)